Ashot II of Armenia: Family

-Ashot II was married to an unnamed daughter of Prince Sahak Sevada, the powerful ruler of Gardman (whom Ashot II had blinded after a failed revolt).
+Ashot II was married to an unnamed daughter of Prince Sahak Sevada, the powerful ruler of Gardman whom Ashot II had blinded after a failed revolt.
+His wife's name is sometimes given as Maria.
+While the chronicles of Stepanos Asoghik makes no mention of any children, the couple are sometimes cited as the parents of Ripsimia, wife of Nicholas Shishman and ancestor of the Cometopuli dynasty.

 In modern-day Armenia

 In 2012, on the occasion of the 20th anniversary of the Armed Forces of Armenia, the cross that Ashot II is said to have carried into battle with him was declared the "Guardian of the Armenian Army" by Catholicos Karekin II.
 During the Armenian Independence Day parade in 2016, honor guards posted the flag of King Ashot II the Iron before the parade proceedings.

 Popular culture

 Ashot II features prominently as a character in Muratsan's nineteenth-century historical novel Gevorg Marzpetuni.